-It is the student's responsibility to be aware of the Add/Drop policy and all deadlines.
-Deadlines for Add/Drop can be located on the Seminary academic calendar, which is posted on the Seminary web site.
-NOTE: Simply showing up to a course does not guarantee enrollment.
-A student must be registered for the course to attend classes.
+It is the student's responsibility to be aware of the add/drop policy and all deadlines.
+Deadlines for add/drop are located on the Seminary academic calendar, posted on the Seminary website.
+(Note: Simply showing up to a course does not guarantee enrollment.
+A student must be registered for the course to attend classes.)

 - Courses may be added or dropped via WebAdvisor through the first week of classes.
-Courses may be added through the second week of classes only with an instructor-approved Add form.
-No course additions are permitted after the second week of classes. - After the first week, and until the drop deadline, a course may be dropped with permission of the instructor and completion of a
+Courses may be added through the second week of classes only with an instructor-approved add form.
+No course additions are permitted after the second week of classes. - After the first week, and until the drop deadline, a course may be dropped with permission of the instructor and completion of a drop form.
+Absence from classes or notice to the instructor does not constitute Withdrawal. - After the fourth week, the course dropped with permission will be given a grade of "W" (withdrawal) and will appear as such on the

-- Drop form.
-Absence from classes or notice to the instructor does not constitute Withdrawal. - After the fourth week, the course dropped with permission will be given a grade of "W" (withdrawal) and will appear as such on the student's transcript.
-Courses dropped without permission will be recorded as DW (Dropped without permission) and calculated as a failing grade. - Should a student miss the drop deadline and receive a DW, he or she may petition by letter to the Academic Dean in the case of extenuating circumstances.
+- student's transcript.
+Courses dropped without permission will be recorded as "DW" and calculated as a failing grade. - Should a student miss the drop deadline and receive a DW, he or she may petition by letter to the Academic Dean in the case of extenuating circumstances.
 There is no guarantee that the petition will be approved.